 - the legislation on health certificates for foodstuff.

-Additionally, the owner must make sure the building in which the business will carry out its activities is suitable for this type of activity and hiring specialized personnel
+Additionally, the owner must make sure the building in which the business will carry out its activities is suitable for this type of activity and hiring specialized personnel is necessary.

 Investing in Germany